ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

         train_correct += (predicted == target).sum().item()
 ```

-For each epoch,the test set is used to generate statistics regarding the performance of the training.
-Similar with the train statistics case, first callind torch.eval() method, and declaring the test accuracy and loss:
+For each epoch, the test set is used to generate statistics regarding the performance of the training.
+Similar to the train statistics case, first calling torch.eval() method, and declaring the test accuracy and loss:
 ```tsql
      # Calculate statistics for the validation set
     model.eval()